vbaska3001/Docker_Project/README.md

-## 🚀 Docker Project – User Info App with MongoDB
+## Docker Project – User Info App with MongoDB

-This is my DevOps learning project where I containerized a sample full-stack web application that stores user information using Docker and Docker Compose.
+This is my DevOps learning project where I containerized a full-stack web application to store user information using Docker and Docker Compose for multiple container deployment.

 This project showcases my skills in Web application development, Docker image creation, Containerization and app deployment using Docker image.

 All the files added can be used replicated in local environment upon testing to implement and utilize the dockerized application.

-## 📦 Project Overview
+## Project Overview

 **Frontend:** HTML form to collect user data